SaedAbukar/Metropolia-ICT-Year-1/README.md

 This Git repository is for Metropolia year 1's excercises and projects.
 There is two parts.
 Ohjelmisto 1 and Ohjelmisto 2.

 #### Ohjelmisto 1
 Backend stuff.
-Python and MariaDB
+Python and MariaDB.
 Python tehtävät: Python excercises.
 Python_Projekti_Periodi 1: A game that works in Python terminal and uses MariaDB relational database.